-Every diagram will have a legend, it’s the key to understanding the wiring diagram.
+Every diagram will have a legend; it’s the key to understanding the wiring diagram.
 It will typically show a set of symbols and a brief description.

-The information in a legend may include:
+The information in a legend may include the following:

-- Wiring colour code
+- Wiring color code

 - Symbol meanings